Physical Design «Prev Next»

 ObjectiveExplain how to use SQL to build a Database

-Building Database using SQL
+Creating Schema and Building a Database using SQL

 Once you have created the schema and populated it with tables, it is time to build the database itself.
 This involves a use of SQL that is beyond the scope of this course.
-The following diagram gives you a flavor of the commands involved in creating a table for the course-project database.
-(The code assumes a schema named StoriesOnCDOrders already exists.)

 To create a schema, you use the CREATE SCHEMA statement.
 In its simplest form it has the syntax: